Early American Sociology, Social Psychology, Popular Culture

 B.A. – Humboldt State University, 1993

-Another piece is something I originally wrote in 2009.
+Another piece is something I originally began in 2009.
 It involves the work of Shailer Mathews who was Dean of the Divinity School at the University of Chicago.
 He pushed for a Christian Sociology and published in the first eight issues of the American Journal of Sociology.
 Working now with Dr. David G. Ortiz, we are refocusing the original paper to apply his ideas to Social Problems and the relationship of values to definitions of problems.
 More or less we are presenting a realist argument from Mathews to address an alternative to the nominalist ideas that are so prevalent in Sociology today.